BLOG (or see logo at top of page)

+BLOG (or see logo at top of page)

-This is Nicole Graham and ASTRO - they were saved in 2012 with a local fire department and veterinarian worked together to get them out of the mud - the FIFTH INTERNATIONAL CONFERENCE ON LARGE ANIMAL RESCUE will be only a few hours away from the location in Geelong, Victoria where this iconic couple narrowly escaped a muddy tragedy.
+This is Nicole Graham and ASTRO - they were saved in 2012 with a local fire department and veterinarian worked together to get them out of the mud - the FIFTH INTERNATIONAL CONFERENCE ON LARGE ANIMAL RESCUE was only a few hours away from the location in Geelong, Victoria where this iconic couple narrowly escaped a muddy tragedy.
 More at http://www.telegraph.co.uk/news/worldnews/australiaandthepacific/australia/9111117/Horse-trapped-for-three-hours-in-mud-as-tide-approached.html

 ***** In several locations in the US, there are specific TLAER trained response teams (SEE RESOURCES PAGE) that are available to respond to large animal rescue incidents.
 Each squad or organization has their own response protocols, equipment cache, and policies.
 These departments, organizations, and teams have invested in some of the specialized TLAER equipment necessary to more easily perform these rescues.
 They have in some cases developed and normally follow TLAER Standard Operating Procedures/ Guidelines learned during the course when responding to large animal incidents.
 Many of them have discovered that their TLAER equipment is useful for moving extremely large HUMAN patients, too = after all a bariatric patient is very similar to the weight of a small horse.